nyukat/GMIC/README.md

 The following variables defined in `run.sh` can be modified as needed:
 * `MODEL_PATH`: The path where the saved weights model is saved.
 * `CROPPED_IMAGE_PATH`: The directory where cropped mammograms are saved.
-* `SEG_PATH`: The directory where ground truth segmenation are saved.
+* `SEG_PATH`: The directory where ground truth segmenations are saved.
 * `EXAM_LIST_PATH`: The path where the exam list is stored.
 * `OUTPUT_PATH`: The path where visualization files and predicitons will be saved.
 * `DEVICE_TYPE`: Device type to use in heatmap generation and classifiers, either 'cpu' or 'gpu'.